 The Forest of Dean Branch

-Forest of Dean Branch meetings are held on the last Tuesday of each month at 12 noon The Orepool Inn, Sling, Coleford GL16 8LH
+Forest of Dean Branch meetings are held on the last Tuesday of each month January to November at 12 noon at the Orepool Inn, Sling, Coleford GL16 8LH.

 Treasurer: Mrs Gill Phelps

 Social Secretary: vacant

 Contact the Standard Bearers via the Branch Chairman or Branch President

 REGIMENTAL ASSOCIATION ANNUAL NEWSLETTER INPUT-- FOREST OF DEAN BRANCH.

 The Branch continues to meet on the last Tuesday of each month (except December) at the Orepool Pub and Inn.
 This change of meeting venue was initiated in July 2012.
 A sit down lunch, with a choice of four main courses and desserts are available, (usually varied) each month .The meals are reasonably priced, of ample proportions and served in pleasant surroundings.
 The meetings are always well attended, with upwards of twenty Association Members and Guests being typical; including a number of our Old Comrades and Guests from the Stroud Branch.

 Members of other Branches and former or serving Soldiers with Regimental connections are always welcome to join us at this friendly facility, situated in an appealing area of The Forest of Dean.
 Meals provided at the meeting are pre -booked, therefore confirmation of attendance and meal selection in advance is necessary, by contact with Bob Walker (Chairman) or Scott McBryde (Relief Secretary as from Jan 2014).

 For information; details of the meeting venue are as follows: